AmemiyaLai/grasshopper-mcp-workflow/README.md

    - Check if port 8080 is already in use by another application
    - Verify Python version is 3.8 or higher: `python --version`

-3. **Claude Desktop Can't Connect**
+3. **Cursor Can't Connect**
    - Ensure the bridge server is running
    - Verify you're using the correct connection settings (localhost:8080)
    - Check the console output of the bridge server for any error messages
    - Ensure the GH_MCP component is added to your Grasshopper canvas
+   - Check that Cursor's MCP configuration is correct

 4. **Commands Not Executing**
    - Verify the GH_MCP component is on your Grasshopper canvas
    - Check the bridge server console for error messages
-   - Ensure Claude Desktop is properly connected to the bridge server
+   - Ensure Cursor is properly connected to the bridge server
    - Verify the component GUIDs are correct when using `grasshopper_tools`

 5. **Grasshopper Tools Issues**